California’s 2026 Climate Reporting: What You Need To Know

 - Technical Guidance for Calculating Scope 3 Emissions that detail acceptable use of both primary and secondary data sources, including use of industry average data, proxy data, and other generic data in its scope 3 emissions calculations.

 Want to dive deeper into global sustainability trends?
-Watch our recent webinars on Asia’s ESG & Sustainability Landscape: Compliance Essentials for 2025 and ESG Regulatory Developments in the US.
+Watch our on-demand webinars on Asia’s ESG & Sustainability Landscape: Compliance Essentials for 2025 and ESG Regulatory Developments in the US.

 SB 261 – Disclosing of Climate-Related Financial Risk

-SB 261 applies to Unites States companies (“covered entities”) with total annual revenues in excess of five hundred million dollars ($500,000,000) and that do business in California.
+SB 261 applies to United States companies (“covered entities”) with total annual revenues in excess of five hundred million dollars ($500,000,000) and that do business in California.

 A covered entity does not include a business entity that is subject to regulation by the Department of Insurance in California, or that is in the business of insurance in any other state.

-A covered entity needs to disclose its climate-related financial risk.
-This means the material risk of harm to immediate and long-term financial outcomes due to physical and transition risks, including, but not limited to, risks to:
+A covered entity needs to disclose its climate-related financial risks.
+This means the material risk of harm to immediate and long-term financial outcomes due to physical and transition risks, including, but not limited to, risks to

 - Corporate operations